tripleo1/awesome/README.md

 - [titzer/student-projects](https://github.com/titzer/student-projects) - A collection of projects for students on Virgil, Wizard, or WebAssembly
 - [transatomic/reactor](https://github.com/transatomic/reactor) - Transatomic reactor design documentation
 - [xhorak/firefox-dev-flatpak](https://github.com/xhorak/firefox-dev-flatpak) - Create flatpak from freshly compiled Firefox Nightly.
+- [zencq/NomNom](https://github.com/zencq/NomNom) - NomNom is the most complete savegame editor for NMS but also shows additional information around the data you're about to change.
+You can also easily look up each item individually to examine its attributes, independently of a savegame, or get other useful information that are not related to a specific savegame (but enhanced if one is loaded).